What are superbugs and how can I protect myself from infection?

 - Having poor infection prevention and control practices

 - Mishandling food

 To protect yourself from harmful bacteria, wash your hands often with soap and water, or use an alcohol-based hand sanitizer.
-Healthy lifestyle habits, such as eating a proper diet, proper food handling, getting enough exercise and establishing good sleeping patterns, can also minimize the risk of illness.
+Healthy lifestyle habits, such as eating a proper diet, proper food handling, getting enough exercise and establishing good sleeping patterns, also can minimize the risk of illness.

 You can also help tackle antibiotic resistance by:

 - Using antibiotics as directed and only when needed